OpenTechSchool/html-css-beginners/core/setup.md

 	$ git config user.name "Your Name"
 	$ git config user.email "youremailaddress@example.com"

+These configuration parameters will only apply to the current repository.
+There is also the option to configure the user name and email address for all repositories of the user currently logged on.
+I am sure you can find out how it works yourself.
+If not don't hesitate to ask one of the coaches.

 Things get a little prettier if you turn on colors:

 	$ git config color.ui auto